glurp/hma-gui/README.md

 based on Ruby, Gtk3, Ruiby (ruby dsl for gtk)

-login/password are not saved : you must edit them at each run...
+login/password are save in local file, uncryped.

+if call disconnect two times, second time will do a 'killall' of openvpn !

 Issues/TODO
 ===========

-* save parameters in crytpted form (?) : server provider, authentifications
-* real detection on good  connection to hma ( geoip.hidemyass.com/ip do not work with ruby open-uri)
+* real detection on good  connection to hma ( geoip.hidemyass.com/ip do not work with ruby open-uri, )
 * icon, colors, styles in window...
+* taskbarr icon animation if disconnected

 Usage
 =====
-> sudo ruby hma.rb &
+> gksudo ruby hma.rb &

 Installation
 ============